rzayon/rzayon-Adventure/README.md

 a little RPG game that i made in terminal python (in french).
 It's VERY inspired by paper mario and mario luigi RPGs (almost all songs/sfx are from theses games).
 I'm making it little by little even if it's bad (my code is atrocious btw)

-idk if it works with anything else than pycharm, but probably yeah !
+idk if it works with anything else than pycharm, but probably yeah ! (need to have a special thing on the IDE i think to run it)

 (need to pip install keyboard in order to get the game working)